top of page

 The price doesn't include fuel, food and spending money.
 Riders will also need to check their own vehicle insurance to make sure cover extends to Ireland, with breakdown cover advised.
 It also advised that you take out suitable travel insurance and note that there is no provision for personal injury insurance.
 Riders embark on this trip at their own risk.

-Pillion riders are welcome, with an additional fee of £250 per pillion rider.
-Please notify me by email at the time of making the booking.
+Pillion riders are welcome, with an additional fee of £200 per pillion rider.

 HOW DO I SIGN UP?